shopware/shopware/src/Docs/Resources/current/47-app-system-guide/50-app-examples-and-tutorials/20-create-own-theme.md

     └── manifest.xml
 ```

-A basic `theme.json` for the "DemoTheme" looks like this:
+A minimal `theme.json` for the "DemoTheme" looks like this:

 ```json
 {